WHAT YOU CAN DO AND LOOK OUT FOR

-- Give your baby a chance to manipulate safe and clean objects of different textures and shapes.
+- Offer opportunities for your baby to handle safe and clean objects of various textures and shapes.

-> - You should see your child’s expression changing, which shows she/he responds to your call.
+Notice your child’s expression change, showing how he/she responds to your call.

-> - Look at picture books with your baby, or with several children together, and ask simple questions about pictures.
-This will help them use or show understanding of words.
+- Look at your baby's picture books and ask simple picture questions.
+This will help them use words or show them understanding.

 By following pictures with her / his eyes, your baby will show interest and try to memorize them.